marty1885/gnunetpp/README.md

 First you need the dependencies

 * C++20 capable compiler
+  * Tested with GCC 12.1 and Clang 14.0
 * A installation of GNUnet 0.19 (or likely the latest version)
 * libidn2
 * cppcoro